Downgrade rights are an end-user right, documented in the Software Licence Terms that customers accept upon first running Windows software.

 - Windows Vista Business

-To downgrade Microsoft Windows 8 or Windows 7 software, customers must:
+To downgrade Microsoft Windows or Windows Server software, customers must:

-- Purchase a PC preinstalled with Windows software.
+- Purchase a PC preinstalled with Windows or Windows Server software.

-- Accept the End User Software License Terms.
+- Accept the End User Software Licence Terms.

-- Perform the downgrade or authorize a third party to perform it on their behalf.
+- Perform the downgrade or authorise a third party to perform it on their behalf.

-Follow these steps to downgrade to a previous version of Windows software:
+Follow these steps to downgrade to a previous version of Windows or Windows Server software:

 - Obtain genuine Windows media and a corresponding product key for the version of Windows that is eligible for downgrade.